usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 #### 4.21.2 Size and Clearances

-Except as specified in 9.1.2, shower stall size and clear floor space shall comply with <a href="91standards_figures/fig35a.htm" title="Fig. 35(a)">Fig. 35(a)</a> or <a href="91standards_figures/fig35b.htm" title="(b)">(b)</a>.
-The shower stall in <a href="91standards_figures/fig35a.htm" title="Fig. 35(a)">Fig. 35(a)</a> shall be 36 in by 36 in (915 mm by 915 mm).
-Shower stalls required by 9.1.2 shall comply with <a href="91standards_figures/fig57a.htm">Fig. 57(a)</a> or <a href="91standards_figures/fig57b.htm">(b)</a>.
-The shower stall in <a href="91standards_figures/fig35b.htm">Fig. 35(b)</a> will fit into the space required for a bathtub.
+Except as specified in 9.1.2, shower stall size and clear floor space shall comply with [Fig. 35(a)](#figure35a) or [(b)](#figure35b).
+The shower stall in [Fig. 35(a)](#figure35a) shall be 36 in by 36 in (915 mm by 915 mm).
+Shower stalls required by 9.1.2 shall comply with [Fig. 57(a)](#figure57a) or [(b)](#figure57b).
+The shower stall in [Fig. 35(b)](#figure35b) will fit into the space required for a bathtub.

+{% figure Figure 35a %}
+{% asset design-standards/fig_35a.gif alt="figure 35a" %}
+{% figcaption %}
+<strong>Grab Bars at Bathtubs.</strong> Controls are required to be located in an area between the open edge and the midpoint of the tub ("offset") and to be located at the foot of the tub.
+{% endfigcaption %}
+{% endfigure %}
+ ---
+{% figure Figure 35b %}
+{% asset design-standards/fig_35b.gif alt="figure 35b" %}
+{% figcaption %}
+<strong>Grab Bars at Bathtubs.</strong> Controls are required to be located in an area between the open edge and the midpoint of the tub ("offset") and to be located at the foot of the tub.
+{% endfigcaption %}
+{% endfigure %}
+ ---
+{% figure Figure 57a %}
+{% asset design-standards/fig_57a.gif alt="figure 57a" %}
+{% figcaption %}
+<strong>Grab Bars at Bathtubs.</strong> Controls are required to be located in an area between the open edge and the midpoint of the tub ("offset") and to be located at the foot of the tub.
+{% endfigcaption %}
+{% endfigure %}

 #### 4.21.3 Seat

-A seat shall be provided in shower stalls 36 in by 36 in (915 mm by 915 mm) and shall be as shown in <a href="91standards_figures/fig36.htm" title="Fig. 36">Fig. 36</a>.
+A seat shall be provided in shower stalls 36 in by 36 in (915 mm by 915 mm) and shall be as shown in [Fig. 36](#figure36).
 The seat shall be mounted 17 in to 19 in (430 mm to 485 mm) from the bathroom floor and shall extend the full depth of the stall.
 In a 36 in by 36 in (915 mm by 915 mm) shower stall, the seat shall be on the wall opposite the controls.
-Where a fixed seat is provided in a 30 in by 60 in minimum (760 mm by 1525 mm) shower stall, it shall be a folding type and shall be mounted on the wall adjacent to the controls as shown in <a href="91standards_figures/fig57.htm" title="Fig. 57">Fig. 57</a>.
+Where a fixed seat is provided in a 30 in by 60 in minimum (760 mm by 1525 mm) shower stall, it shall be a folding type and shall be mounted on the wall adjacent to the controls as shown in [Fig. 57](#figure57).
 The structural strength of seats and their attachments shall comply with 4.26.3.

+{% figure Figure 36 %}
+{% asset design-standards/fig_36.gif alt="figure 36" %}
+{% figcaption %}
+<strong> Shower Seat Design.</strong>
+An L-shaped shower seat is shown extending the full depth of the stall.
+The seat shall be located 1-1/2 inches (38 mm) maximum from the back and side walls.
+The front of the seat (nearest to the opening) shall extend a maximum 16 inches (330 mm) from the wall.
+The end of the seat (opposite the shower opening) shall extend a maximum of 23 inches (582 mm) from the side wall and shall be a maximum of 15 inches (305 mm) deep measured from the back wall.
+{% endfigcaption %}
+{% endfigure %}
+ ---
+{% figure Figure 57 %}
+{% asset design-standards/fig_57.gif alt="figure 57" %}
+{% figcaption %}
+<strong>Roll-in Shower with Folding Seat.</strong>
+Illustrates two roll-in shower designs each with a folding seat.
+{% endfigcaption %}
+{% endfigure %}

 #### 4.21.4 Grab Bars

-Grab bars complying with 4.26 shall be provided as shown in <a href="91standards_figures/fig37.htm" title="Fig. 37">Fig. 37</a>.
+Grab bars complying with 4.26 shall be provided as shown in [Fig. 37](#figure37).

+{% figure Figure 37 %}
+{% asset design-standards/fig_37.gif alt="figure 37" %}
+{% figcaption %}
+<strong>Grab Bars at Shower Stalls.</strong>
+{% endfigcaption %}
+{% endfigure %}

 #### 4.21.5 Controls

-Faucets and other controls complying with 4.27.4 shall be located as shown in <a href="91standards_figures/fig37.htm" title="Fig. 37">Fig. 37</a>.
+Faucets and other controls complying with 4.27.4 shall be located as shown in [Fig. 37](#figure37).
 In shower stalls 36 in by 36 in (915 mm by 915 mm), all controls, faucets, and the shower unit shall be mounted on the side wall opposite the seat.

 #### 4.21.6 Shower Unit